phonegap/phonegap-docs/docs/en/edge/guide/cli/index.md

 be specified as part of the `deviceready` event handler, referenced by default from `www/js/index.js`.
 <!-- XREF
-(See Application Development Guide for details.)
+(See the Application Development Guide for details.)
 XREF -->

 Run the following command to iteratively build the project: